MAC Is Giving Away Free Lipsticks This Weekend — & There's No Catch

 Did you know that MAC sells one lipstick per second around the world?
-Not that it's exactly groundbreaking information; the brand is, and has been, a longtime favorite of pros and amateurs alike — especially when it comes to its cult lipstick formulas and shades.
+Not that it's exactly groundbreaking information; the brand is, and has been, a longtime favourite of pros and amateurs alike — especially when it comes to its cult lipstick formulas and shades.
 (Will there ever be a red as popular as Ruby Woo?).
-And now, MAC is paying back its loyal customers with one major deal in honor of National Lipstick Day: Free lipstick for everyone.
+And now, MAC is paying back its loyal US customers with one major deal in honour of National Lipstick Day: Free lipstick for everyone.

 Can't make it to a store on July 29?
 You can take advantage of the deal online, too.
 However, in this case, you will have to make a purchase of at least $25 before you can add a free lipstick to your cart.
 And if you miss your chance completely, don't worry — these new shades will be added to the full MAC lineup later this season.

-Check out all nine free lipsticks available this weekend, so you can start planning your strategy early.
+Check out all nine free lipsticks available this weekend in the US (sadly not in the UK), so you can start planning your strategy early.